Prepare Yourself For What’s Ahead By Learning About Alabama Divorce Laws

 Regarding custody, Alabama divorce laws apply 12 factors to decide who gets custody of the children:

-5. The capacity and interest of each parent to provide for the emotional, social, moral, material and educational needs of the children;
+- The capacity and interest of each parent to provide for the emotional, social, moral, material, and educational needs of the children;

-10. The report and recommendation of any expert witnesses or other independent investigator;
+- The report and recommendation of any expert witnesses or other independent investigators;

-12. Other relevant matter the evidence may disclose.
+- Other relevant matters the evidence may disclose.

 Assess Marital Finances

-According to divorcenet, some examples of factors that an Alabama court will consider in dividing property are:
+According to divorcement, some examples of factors that an Alabama court will consider in dividing property are:

 A publication by the Alabama State Bar states, “Because the divorcing husband and wife are most familiar with their own property, the divorcing couple should work out a division of assets that is acceptable to both and incorporate the agreement into the divorce decree.
 While a court is not necessarily bound by an agreement for division, such property settlements are looked upon with favor.
 If no agreement is provided, the court will make the division based on the needs and interests of the parties as shown through testimony at trial.
 The division of property between the husband and wife and awarding of alimony and child support payments often result in adverse and unexpected tax consequences that may be avoided with proper planning.”